Omer Shahzad: Acting

 He debuted in film industry in 2015 and is to star in upcoming 2016 romantic-comedy film Teri Meri Love Story directed by Jawad Bashir.
-He plays the role of Ramis, opposite Ushna Shah, Mohib Mirza and Mohsin Abbas Haider.
-When the movie released he it proved that his screen presence is phenomenal and he proved to be the saving grace of the movie.
+In that movie he plays the role of Ramis, opposite Ushna Shah, Mohib Mirza and Mohsin Abbas Haider.

 In 2017 he starred in the hit drama Alif Allah Aur Insaan as one of the leads where he plays the character of Shaheer.

 Omer Shahzad next starred in one of the most highly anticipated Pakistani movies of 2018 Jawani Phir Nahi Ani 2, where he was seen playing the role of the main antagonist.

 Music

 Saying that he would have been a singer if not a model, in 2018 he said that he'd launch his professional music career soon.

-In 2022, for the second season of th television music show Kashmir Beats, he co-sung Yar Nu Meray with Ayesha Omar.
+In 2022, for the second season of the television music show Kashmir Beats, he co-sung Yar Nu Meray with Ayesha Omar.
 The same year he released his first solo single, Akhiyaan, for Crystal Records.